 - Note: NJMEP does not accept applications from organizations that are product vendors and/or resellers.
 Incomplete information packages will not be processed.
 All questions and requests for information should be made via email.
 If we have a demand for the type of services that your organization provides, you will be contacted and asked to complete the next step in the process, which includes defining specific services that your organization is willing to provide to NJMEP’s clients.

-During the project, the Field Agent is responsible for macro project management to ensure that the project is on schedule, within budget and meets our quality expectations.
+During the project, the Account Manager is responsible for macro project management to ensure that the project is on schedule, within budget and meets our quality expectations.

 Ten days after the client project is complete, the client receives a brief online customer satisfaction survey to determine: